Mercedes-Benz Sprinter: Dimensions

+Safety

 Uses

 The Sprinter is designed primarily for business, not private users, although recreational vehicle (RV) conversions are available.
 In the United States, the first generation Sprinters (2001–2006) were offered solely with the Mercedes-Benz 2.7 litre straight 5 cylinder turbocharged Diesel.

 Companies are replacing van conversions with wide bus bodies—Sprinters with side-facing benches and tall right-side doors—as campus shuttles.
 Limited numbers of complete "wagons" (passenger vans) are being produced in Germany and shipped complete to the United States mostly for personal and church van uses.
-Typical Sprinter Wagons accommodate 8 to 10 passengers and have glass in all possible factory positions.
+Typical Sprinter wagons accommodate 8 to 10 passengers and have glass in all possible factory positions.
 Vans shipped to the United States on-spec (speculation to sell by dealer/distributor) are mostly sent in Arctic White color, but many colors are available.
 The Dodge dealer network for Sprinters is limited to certified locations (known as "Business Link" certified dealers, usually only awarded to "Five Star" certified dealers), and dealer knowledge is still limited in both sales and service.
 Special orders typically take one to three months for delivery, and may take even longer due to the assembly and disassembly in Germany, and exporting parts to South Carolina for re-assembly.
 The exception is passenger van models which are assembled in Germany and exported as complete vehicles.
 This is because of the United States Chicken Tax.
 As an unintended consequence, several importers of light trucks have circumvented the tariff via loopholes, known as tariff engineering.
-Ford (ostensibly a company that the tax was designed to protect), imported its first-generation Transit Connect light trucks as "passenger vehicles" to the U.S. from Turkey, and immediately stripped and shredded portions of their interiors (e.g., installed rear seats, seatbelts) in a warehouse outside Baltimore.
-To import vans built in Germany, Mercedes "disassembled them and shipped the pieces to South Carolina, where American workers put them back together in a small kit assembly building."
+Ford, imported its first-generation Transit Connect light trucks as "passenger vehicles" to the U.S. from Turkey, and immediately stripped and shredded portions of their interiors (e.g., installed rear seats, seatbelts) in a warehouse outside Baltimore.
+To import vans built in Germany, Mercedes-Benz "disassembled them and shipped the pieces to South Carolina, where American workers put them back together in a small kit assembly building."
 The resulting vehicles emerge as locally manufactured, free from the tariff.

 In North America, most Sprinters are sold as cargo vans to expediters in the United States.
 Such expediters are similar to truck drivers, except they take smaller loads and will wait after unloading until dispatchers find another customer nearby to transport goods.
 The advent of the Sprinter van with its cargo space of 13.5 feet has allowed van expediters to take three 48 × 48 in skids or pallets, where previously they were limited to a capacity of two pallets.
 A Sprinter is capable of hauling approximately 3000 lb of cargo.

-The vehicle has been adopted by the police in Hong Kong, United Kingdom and in Poland, also and as an ambulance by countries in Western Europe, Scandinavia, the US, Australia and New Zealand.
-The 515 CDI has become the standard ambulance for use by the National Health Service (NHS) in the United Kingdom, and the Health Service Executive (HSE) in the Republic of Ireland.
+The vehicle has been adopted by the police in Hong Kong, United Kingdom and in Poland, and also as an ambulance by countries in Western Europe, Scandinavia, the U.S., Australia, New Zealand and Singapore.
+The 515 CDI has become a common ambulance for use by the National Health Service (NHS) in the United Kingdom, and the Health Service Executive (HSE) & Dublin Fire Brigade Ambulance Service in the Republic of Ireland.